USF Community Seeks Education on Inclusion

 When USF held an online vigil June 3 in memory of George Floyd, more than 800 people showed up.

-“That showed us the need,” said Mary J. Wardell-Ghirarduzzi, vice provost of diversity engagement and community outreach (DECO) at USF.
+“That showed us the need,” said Mary J. Wardell-Ghirarduzzi, vice provost of antiracism, diversity, equity & inclusion (ADEI) at USF.

-Today, diversity, equity, and inclusion training sessions by DECO have seen a 10-fold increase in attendance over a year ago, said Gladys Perez of DECO.
+Today, diversity, equity, and inclusion training sessions by ADEI have seen a 10-fold increase in attendance over a year ago, said Gladys Perez of ADEI.
 Where 20 to 30 people might have attended sessions on campus last year, 275 students, faculty, and staff signed up for training sessions in June and July of this year.
 Another 300 are joining sessions this fall.

 The top three topics: Centering Equity and Anti-Racism, Microaggressions 101, and Whiteness 101.